csc-training/summerschool/background_material.md

 #include <vector> // gives std::vector
 #include <array> // gives std::array
 #include <cstdio> // C-style IO routines (could also just include stdio.h)
-#include <numeric> // Bonus: gives std::accumulate

-// Function definition like in C double calculate_sum(int n, const double *array)
+// Function definition like in C. array is passed as a pointer, and n is the number of elements in the array double calculate_sum(int n, const double *array)
 {
     // Declare and initialize a local variable